sriramab/gamamanual/G__Operators.md

 * **Possible use:**
   * OP(msi.gama.util.matrix.GamaFloatMatrix) --->  msi.gama.util.GamaRegression
   * msi.gama.util.matrix.GamaFloatMatrix OP string --->  msi.gama.util.GamaRegression
-* **Result:** returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given ordinary least squares method.
-Usage: build(data)returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given method ("GLS" or "OLS").
-Usage: build(data,method)
+* **Result:** returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given method ("GLS" or "OLS").
+Usage: build(data,method)returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given ordinary least squares method.
+Usage: build(data)
 * **Examples:**
 ```
+build([1,2,3,4][2,3,4,2],"GLS")
 build([1,2,3,4][2,3,4,2])
-build([1,2,3,4][2,3,4,2],"GLS")
 ```